Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: T -convexity, wim-constructible extensions, and - T-λ -spherical completions

 \begin{definition} Let $T$ be the theory of an o-minimal field.
 For $(\bE, \cO)\models T_\convex$, we will call \begin{itemize} \item \emph{residue $T$-section} a $\bK \preceq_\tame \bE$, such that $\cO=\CH(\bK)$; \item \emph{$\bK$-monomial group} a subgroup $\fM \subseteq (\bE^{>0}, \cdot)$ stable under the action of $\Exponents(\bE) \cap \bK$ and such that $\val_\cO |_\fM: \fM \to \val_{\cO}(\bE)$ is an isomorphism. \end{itemize} \end{definition}

-\begin{remark} If $T$ is power-bounded, then each exponent is $\emptyset$-definable, so $\Exponents(\bE)=\Exponents(T)$ is the field of exponents of the theory and being a $\bK$-monomial group does not depend on the $T$-residue section $\bK$.
+\begin{remark} If $T$ is power-bounded, then by Miller's growth dichotomy \cite{miller1993growth}, each exponent is $\emptyset$-definable, so $\Exponents(\bE)=\Exponents(T)$ is the field of exponents of the theory and being a $\bK$-monomial group does not depend on the $T$-residue section $\bK$.
 In such a case we will therefore just say \emph{monomial group}.

 If $T$ is exponential, then $\Exponents(\bE)=\bE$ and a monomial group is required to be closed under $\fm \mapsto \exp(k\log \fm)$ for each $k \in \bK$. \end{remark}

 By an \emph{embedding} of models of $T_\convex^-$, $\iota: (\bE, \cO) \to (\bE_1, \cO_1)$ we will mean an elementary embedding $\iota: \bE \to \bE_1$ such that $\iota^{-1}(\cO_1)=\cO$.
 Thus if $T$ is universally axiomatized and eliminates quantifiers, this is just an embedding in the language $L_\convex$ given by the language $L$ of $T$, toghether with a unary predicate for $\cO$.